Slins-23/software-renderer/README.md

 - Change absolute path of the scene folder/files to be relative or either?

-- Use the mouse to rotate the camera instead of the keyboard
+- Implement movement of the mouse to rotate the camera instead of the keyboard

 - Implement lighting/normals